Amitghumare/ML_models/Readme.md

 Dataset have taken from Kaggle.

-We used 80-20 pattern for training and testing.

-So this notebook is helpfull how we done it.
+in this repository i have used various ml models to trian and test data so i have publish that data into this repository.

 \## 🛠 Tools \& Technologies

 * Pandas
+* Numpy
+* Seaborn
+* Matplotlib
-* skit-learn
+* skit-learn models
-* Train-Test Split
+* Machine Learning Models

 \## 🧠 Key Insights

-How to use train-test splitting.
+Various ml models.